connorjburton/headway-wordpress/README.md

-# headway-wordpress
+# Headway
-Wordpress plugin for Headway (headwayapp.co)
+This is a simple plugin to implement changelogs from headwayapp.co into the Wordpress admin.